 João Goulão recently spent a week in the US, visiting cities to learn about the drug epidemic here.
 He came away with both impressions and recommendations.
 He says harm reduction strategies—providing opioid substitutes, needle exchanges and outreach programs to help the most marginalized people—are vital.
 He also thinks the U.S. should explore the path his country tried by decriminalizing all drugs and offering people treatment.
 “If you keep it criminalized, people avoid seeking help because they are afraid of being referred for prosecution,” he says.

 Goulão noticed something else too: that the U.S. opioid epidemic is now affecting people of all social classes and communities—“medium class, high class, everybody”—as it did in the early days in Portugal.
 “And that,” he says, “is the moment to launch a serious debate around these themes.”

-Rob Waters writes about health, science, criminal justice issues, and world culture nand a member of The Writers Grotto in San Francisco.
-Rob’s 2016 article for Craftsmanship Quarterly, “Cuba’s Madres (y Padres) of Invention,” won a gold medal from the North American Travel Journalists Association.
+Rob Waters writes about health, science, criminal justice issues, and world culture and is a member of The Writers Grotto in San Francisco.
+Rob’s 2016 article for Craftsmanship Quarterly, “Cuba’s Madres (y Padres) of Invention,” won a Gold Medal from the North American Travel Journalists Association.